destinyae/docs-6/README.md

 # How to Update search indices with algolia

 - Create an .env file with `APPLICATION_ID` and the `API_KEY` (write access).
-If you don't have those, one for the Engineering Managers should be able to help you.
+If you don't have those, one of the Engineering Managers should be able to help you.
 - Edit config.json file if needed:
     - Start url from updated website
     - Sitemap url from updated website: eg for docs: https://docs.uniswap.org/sitemap.xml